halbux/sparselizard/README_GET_STARTED.md

 	- sudo apt-get install g++
 	if not already there.

-3. In the downloaded folder go to folder 'install_external/libs' and run all scripts in the numbered order.
+3. In the downloaded folder go to folder 'install_external_libs' and run all scripts in the numbered order.
 	This installs in your home directory all third party libraries that are required for sparselizard (i.e. the widely-used petsc, slepc, openblas and fftw libraries).
 This may take some time and requires a working internet connection.